Emegua/shadow-plugin-bitcoin/README.md

 sudo apt-get install -y autoconf libtool libboost-all-dev libssl-dev libevent-dev
 ```
 ### 2. Install older version openssl
+The unresolved segmentation faults are found to be coused by using the recent versions of Openssl.
+Since using openssl-1.1.0h do not cause the segmentation fault, we need to install the older version openssl.
 ```
 cd ~/
 wget https://www.openssl.org/source/openssl-1.1.0h.tar.gz
 tar xaf openssl-1.1.0h.tar.gz
 cd openssl-1.1.0h
 ```
-The following command depends on the location where you installed Shadow.
+The following command depends on the location where you want to install.
 If you install it in a different location than /home/${USER}/.shadow, make sure you change the value for prefix accordingly.
 ```
 ./config --prefix=/home/${USER}/.shadow shared threads enable-ec_nistp_64_gcc_128 -fPIC
 make depend